Back in 2017, I agreed to use my Facebook groups for business.

 Now, the next steps:

 - Start mapping the activity rate against each post happening in your community

 - Start sharing with brands the right metrics so that they understand the true power of your Facebook group

 When you yourself know all of this and tell a brand about the benefit of doing a post in your community, imagine how easily convinced they will be!
 And, you will have all the data points to set the right expectations.😊

 That said, check out the activity score and conversational volume for each of the posts in your Facebook group and let me know how these worked for you.
 (For those who haven’t yet used Covosight, you can sign up here.)

 I would love to hear from you all.
-You can drop in your comments or feel free to share your thoughts in my Facebook group, Growth and Monetisation for Facebook Group Admins where hundreds of community admins like you are discussing this and so much more about community building. 😊
+You can drop in your comments or feel free to share your thoughts in my Facebook group, Growth and Monetisation for Facebook Group Admins where thousands of community admins like you are discussing this and so much more about community building. 😊